icinganalysis/icinganalysis.github.io/content/NACA-TN-2904 Figure 15 Investigators.md

 Helen M. Gallagher, and Dorothea E. Vogt.
 (I do not know which name goes with which individual).
-While neither Gallager nor Vogt is credited in NACA-TN-2904, it is possible that they contributed to the analysis.
+While neither Gallager nor Vogt is credited in NACA-TN-2904, it is possible that they contributed to the analysis, as they did in several other water-drop trajectory publications.

 ## Discussion

+Yes, I have used this figure a lot, as it is one of the best of the hundreds I have viewed from the NACA-era.
+This image is also notable in that of the hundreds of NACA-era documents that I have read, this is the only one where the people appear to be women.

 I have not been able to find photos of Gallager or Vogt for comparison (and photos of any NACA-era authors are hard to find).
 In this photo the individuals are not at good angles for identification anyway.

-The rationale is that Gallager or Vogt collaborated on other publications with Rinaldo Brun as lead author.
+The rationale for the identification is that Gallager or Vogt collaborated on other publications with Rinaldo Brun as lead author.
 The publications are before and after NACA-TN-2904.

 Selected publications with Brun as lead author: